I absolutely hate discounting.

 Costco’s gross profit margins of 11 per cent are terrible – but it is all intentional.

 That’s because Costco doesn’t make a profit from groceries.
 It makes a profit through annual membership fees.

 Here’s a breakdown of Costco’s financials for the 2016, 2017 and 2018 financial years, as summarised by financial analysis company, Investing City.

 In this example, Costco’s net profit forms 99 per cent of their membership fee income.
 Costco is in the business of memberships, not groceries!

 So what can we learn from Costco?

-Owning this narrative to your customers can help you avoid falling into the discount trap, build long-term brand value, and make up your margins with zero marginal cost revenue.
+By owning this narrative you can avoid falling into the discount trap, build long-term brand value with your customers and make up your margins with zero marginal cost revenue.

-Discounting is often the default tactic used to increase in the short-term sales.
-Whilst it has its purpose, it can be detrimental to your financial and long-term brand value.
+Discounting is often the default tactic used to increase short-term sales.
+But while it has its purpose, it can be detrimental to your financial and long-term brand value.

-Remember, there are many other tools in your toolkit to improve sales and provide value to your customers.
+Remember, there are other tools in your kit to improve sales and provide value to your customers.